gwannemacher/recipes/asian/tofu/hakka-style-stuffed-tofu.md

 ## Directions

 - [ ] Squeeze any excess water from the mushrooms and chop finely.
-Mix with the minced pork, spring onions and seasoning.
+Mix with the minced pork, spring onions, water chestnuts, and seasoning.
 Set aside to marinate for 15-20 minutes
 - [ ] Slice the tofu into squares, each about 1.5-cm (3/4-in) thick
 - [ ] Using a teaspoon, make a well in the middle of each tofu square and fill with the mushroom and pork mixture
 - [ ] Place the stuffed tofu on a steaming plate and steam for 20-30 minutes over high heat